A scan through the official College World Series record book unearthed some mind-boggling numbers. Some even seem untouchable.

 Four other pitchers have thrown at least 13 innings in a single game.
 Arizona State's Gary Gentry came one frame short of Arlin's record two years later in 1967 when he won a 4-3 game in 14 innings.
 The last player to reach 13 was Oklahoma's Jackson Todd in 1972.

 Forget the obvious obstacles in the way of this record in today's era: stricter pitch counts and heavier bullpen usage.
 To achieve the feat would require another broken record — longest CWS game by innings.
 The Arlin Game is one of four 15-inning marathons in tournament history.
 None have reached 16 or beyond.

 Arlin didn't just hold the Cougars at bay in his 15-inning gem.
 He mowed them down.
 His 20 strikeouts remain unmatched over five decades of play since in Omaha.

 Arlin finished with 165 total punch-outs in the 1965 season, still an Ohio State record.
 He had a program-best 294 in just two years in Columbus.

 Arizona State's Ed Bane came the closest to matching Arlin in 1972 with 17 strikeouts in a 1-0 shutout of Oklahoma.
 Bane's total remains the single-game high-mark among nine-inning games.

 So, Arlin's record seems pretty safe.
-But then again, Vanderbilt freshman Kumar Rocker did just punch out 19 in the first no-hitter in Super Regionals history this past weekend.
-He'll be in Omaha for the 2019 College World Series.
+But then again, Vanderbilt's Kumar Rocker did punch out 19 in the first no-hitter in Super Regionals history.

 Most pitches thrown by one pitcher (since 1981) — 189